Scripture: Luke 11:1-4

 Meditation: Do you pray with joy and confidence?
 The Jews

-noted for their devotion to prayer.
-Formal prayer was prescribed
+were noted for their devotion to prayer.
+Formal prayer was

-set times a day.
-And the rabbis had a prayer for every occasion.
+prescribed for three set times a day.
+And the rabbis had a prayer

 What does Jesus' prayer tell us about God and about ourselves?
 First, it tells us that God is both Father in being the Creator and Author of all that he has made, the first origin of everything and transcendent authority, and he is eternally Father by his relationship to his only Son who, reciprocally is Son only in relation to his Father (Matthew 11:27).
 All fatherhood and motherhood is derived from him (Ephesians 3:14-15).
 In Jesus Christ we are reborn and become the adopted children of God (John 1:12-13; 3:3).